Guidelines to submit a contribution

 All the articles submitted to Strata must be original work that has not yet been published.
 They must also be the work of graduate students and should enrich historical research.
 Articles can discuss all historical periods, geographical zones, and historical themes, so long as the methodological and conceptual approaches are clearly articulated.
 By publishing articles promoting a wide variety of approaches and themes, we hope to shed light upon the current dynamism of the field of history in Canada.

-It should be noted that the prizewinner of the best written contribution for the Pierre Savard Conference 2017 will be exempted of the review’s evaluation process and will be directly qualified to be published in our next issue as part of the conference proceedings.
+It should be noted that the prizewinner of the best communication contribution for the Pierre Savard Conference 2018 will be exempted of the review’s evaluation process and will be directly qualified to be published in our next issue as part of the conference proceedings.
 However, the prizewinner contribution will be subject to revision by our Editorial Committee in order to be published.

 Standards of presentation :